pal-robotics/statsdcc/README.md

 ### Proxy Configuration Variables

--	`backends`:	List of backends to send metrics to, atleast one of the following backends should be set.
+-	`backends`:	List of backends to send metrics to, at least one of the following backends should be set.

 	-	`stdout`: Set to true to dump aggregations to stdout.